chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 `docker ps` (you should see 6 containers running)

-`curl ipinfo.io/ip` (to get your IP of your host or ssh into the containers then excute command to check that you are on the VPN)
+`curl ipinfo.io/ip` (to get your IP of your host or ssh into the containers then execute command to check that you are on the VPN)

-Transmission sometimes doens't play ball the first time you boot up as you might see error with permissions so to solve this you can either set the PGID, PUID of transmission to 0 (root) or keep it to 1000 (default user):
+Transmission sometimes doesn't play ball the first time you boot up as you might see error with permissions so to solve this you can either set the PGID, PUID of transmission to 0 (root) or keep it to 1000 (default user):
 1. Execute `docker exec -it transmission bash`
 2. Run `chown -R abc:users /config`
 3. Execute `exit`